shabin5785/LearnAngularJS/Doc_5.md

  - for reactive approach,  works on basis of ReactiveFormsModule class from angular forms.
 So need to add that to imports under module imports of appmodule

+ - we then bind form to formgroup and elements to formcontrol elements like below.
+ < form  [formGroup]="singupForm">
+ < input type="text formControlName="email">